keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

 When the motor speed is constant, the potentiometer is driven to rotate through the cascade reduction gear, which leads 0 voltage difference, and the motor stops rotating.
-Generally, the angle range of servo rotation is 0° --180 °
+Generally, the angle range of servo rotation is 0° –180 °

 The rotation angle of servo motor is controlled by regulating the duty cycle of PWM (Pulse-Width Modulation) signal.
 The standard cycle of PWM signal is 20ms (50Hz).
-Theoretically, the width is distributed between 1ms-2ms, but in fact, it's between 0.5ms-2.5ms.
+Theoretically, the width is distributed between 1ms-2ms, but in fact, it’s between 0.5ms-2.5ms.
 The width corresponds to the rotation angle from 0° to 180°.
 But note that for different brand motor, the same signal may have different rotation angle.